drhsqlite/fossil-mirror/www/gitusers.md

 when you want color disabled, such as when piping diff output to another command that doesn’t understand ANSI escape sequences.
 There’s an example of this [below](#dstat).

+Another way, which avoids this problem, is to say instead:

+        fossil set --global diff-command 'git diff --no-index'

+This delegates `fossil diff` to `git diff` by using the latter’s abiliity to run on files not inside any repository.

 [cdpkg]: https://repology.org/project/colordiff/versions